 \section{Survivability PSPACE upper bound proof (Theorem \ref{th:PSPACE-survivability})}

-\begin{proof} We adapt the proof of Theorem \ref{th:PSPACE-feasibility} to survivability problem using the same notation and making the same assumptions.
+\begin{proof} We extend the proof of Theorem \ref{th:PSPACE-feasibility} to survivability problem using the same notation and making the same assumptions.

-In order to prove that $\Ascr$ satisfies survivability with respect to the lazy time sampling, $\CS$ and $\Sscr_0$, we need to show that all infinite traces $\Pscr$ starting from $\Sscr_0$ are compliant with respect to $\CS$.
-Since $\Ascr$ is progressive, in any infinite trace time necessarily tends to infinity, as per Proposition \ref{prop:progressing}.
+In order to prove that $\Tscr$ satisfies survivability with respect to the lazy time sampling, $\CS$ and $\Sscr_0$, we need to show that all infinite traces that are using the lazy time sampling and are starting from $\Sscr_0$ are compliant with respect to $\CS$.
+Since $\Tscr$ is progressing, in any infinite trace time necessarily tends to infinity, as per Proposition \ref{prop:progressing}.

-Based on our bisimulation result [Appendix \ref{sec: app-bisimulation}] we propose the search algorithm over $\delta$-configurations instead of concrete configurations.
-We rely on Lemma~\ref{lem:lengthPSPACE} and search only for traces of size bounded by the number of different $\delta$-configurations, ~$L_\Sigma(m,k,\Dmax) $.
+Based on our bisimulation result (Proposition \ref{thm:delta configurations}) we propose the search algorithm over $\delta$-representations, instead of searching over concrete configurations.
+We rely on Lemma~\ref{lem:lengthPSPACE} and search only for traces of size bounded by the number of different $\delta$-representations, ~$L_\Sigma(m,k,\Dmax) $.

-In order to prove survivability we first check realizability by using the algorithm given in the proof of Theorem \ref{th:PSPACE-feasibility}.
+In order to prove survivability we first check realizability by using the algorithm given in the proof of Proposition \ref{th:PSPACE-feasibility}.
 Notice that this algorithm is in PSPACE with respect to the inputs of survivability as well.

-Next we show that no critical configuration is reachable form $\Sscr_0$ using the lazy time sampling.
+Next we check that no critical configuration is reachable form $\Sscr_0$ using the lazy time sampling.
 The following algorithm accepts when a critical configuration is reachable, and fails otherwise.
-It begins with $i=0$ and $W_0$ set to be the $\delta$-configuration of $\Sscr_0$ and iterates the following sequence of operations:
+It begins with $i=0$ and $W_0$ set to be the $\delta$-representation of $\Sscr_0$, and iterates the following sequence of operations: